async-aws/aws/docs/features/async.md

 ## Advanced use cases

-The normal use cases covers 90% of all code.
+The common use cases covers 90% of all code.
 Let's dig in to the advanced stuff.

 ### Using resolve-function

 The `$result->resolve()` function is making sure the request is executed.
-There is normally no point in using this function, but in some scenarios it may be handy.
+There is normally no point in using this function, but it may be handy in some scenarios.

 Calling this function with no arguments will either return `true` or throw an exception.
 If the function is called again, it will give you the same output without contacting